rhaarm/SuperTool/README.md

 # SuperTool
-This is a super tool written in Python to handle large loards of file system utilities.
+This is a super tool written in Python to handle large loads of file system utilities.